mirkosertic/flight-recorder-starter/README.md

 ![Build Workflow](https://github.com/mirkosertic/flight-recorder-starter/workflows/Build%20Workflow/badge.svg) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.mirkosertic/flight-recorder-starter/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/de.mirkosertic/flight-recorder-starter)

-This is a Spring Boot 2 Starting exposing the JDK Flight Recorder as a Spring Boot Actuator Endpoint.
+This is a Spring Boot 2 Starter exposing the Java Flight Recorder as a Spring Boot Actuator Endpoint.

 Normally the JDK Flight Recorder is available locally or by JMX remote.
 Depending on your deployment scenario shell or JMX access might not be available for the application server.
 Here comes this handy